willc-1/ECE484_MP3v2/README.md

 # MP3 Environment and Localization Enhancements

-This document details the improvements and modifications made to the MP3 environment to enhance the performance of Monte Carlo Localization (MCL) for the autonomous vehicle project (SP25 version).
+This document details the modifications made to the MP3 environment for the autonomous vehicle project (SP25 version).

 ## Environment Enhancements